alyazyah/seniordesign_miniproject/README.md

 Disclaimer: This web app is not HIPAA-compliant, but it still attempts to secure the user in ways that are described in the sections below.

 ## Solution Design (incomplete)
 Our entire web app is hosted on Firebase and uses many of its built-in tools, such as the Authentication (Google SSO) and Firestore.
 For the code, we used HTML, CSS, and JavaScript.
 Following the login page, we have three other pages: "Home", "Your Data", and "COVID Data".
 These will be shown in a navigation panel that is on the righthand side of the screen.
+If the user that logged in is amongst the list of admins, the "Your Data" page is replaced by "Admin Data."

 As soon as the user clicks on the website, they are prompted to sign in with Google SSO.
 Following a sucessful sign in, the user is redirected to the homepage of the web app, where they can take the daily symptom survey.
 This survey lists eight symptoms, all of which were taken from Boston University's daily symptom screen.
 The user can check as many symptoms as they want, or none at all, before submitting.
 The results, along with date and the user's unique identifier, are saved to the database.
 It should be noted that if the user is not logged in, nothing will save to the database.

 The page titled "Your Data" is the page with the user dashboard.
 At first, the page only shows two textboxes.
 The first textbox asks for the user's email.
 If the user enters the wrong email or a different email than the one that they are currently logged in with, they will not receive the key to access the user dashboard.
 Upon entering the email that they are currently logged in with, the user will receive a key.
 Similar to the email textbox, entering the wrong key will show no results; however, entering the correct key will give the user access to the number of positive symptoms and the dates they reported feeling those symptoms.
 This will appear on the same page.
 This key is the User UID, which is unique to every email address that logs into the web app.
 Again, similar to the symptom test, these textboxes will not show anything if no one is logged in.

+The page titled "Admin Data" is the page with the admin dashboard.
+This page prints out some statisticson the data entered by all the users.
+The statistics include:
+* Number of Users
+* number of Users Entered Symptoms Today
+* number of Users Didn’t Enter Symptoms Today
+* List of Users Didn’t Enter Symptoms Today
+* % of Users With Each Symptom
+* List of Users Experiencing  Each Symptom

 In the "COVID Data" page, an API key is used to gather data about COVID-19 in the United States.
 This page lists:
 * Current date